Public news and announcements are brought to you by the Horry County Public Information Office.

 All local Magistrate Offices are open to the public for filings and court.

-Central Traffic Court in Conway is open as well as is the Central Jury Court.
+Central Traffic Court is open as well as is the Central Jury Court.
 Central Jury will only be receiving guilty pleas, so the public will not be required to serve jury duty.

 Preliminary hearings have been canceled until further notice.